 - TRC Sec.
 522.003 - Serious traffic violations

-1. A certificate of completion from a state approved Driving Safety/Safety belt Course or Motorcycle Operator Course.
+1. A certificate of completion from a state approved driving safety traditional class or online course/safety belt course or motorcycle operator course.

 2. A certified copy of your driving record from the Texas Department of Public Safety.